 You might also look and say “the weld didn’t break”.
 Again, you are right.

 While these are both good observations, it appears the fracture started in the fringes by the welds.
-As we note in the previous articles, the primary area of concern is the material right near the weld.
+As we note in the previous articles, the primary area of concern is the parent material right near the weld.
 Not the weld itself.
 (Assuming, of course, that the skill of the person welding is sufficient for the task.)

 The Take-Aways